Video Game Localization Trends & Insights for 2025: Choosing the Best Languages To Translate into

 Again, the first 10 languages made over 80% of the overall word count pool.

-7 best game localization languages
+7 best video game localization languages

-The majority of the game development companies based in Europe or North America select FIGS+PT+RU as the primary choice while Asian game studios and publishers prefer CJK as the first wave in their localization process.
+The majority of the game development companies based in Europe or North America select FIGS + PT + RU as the primary choice while Asian game studios and publishers prefer CJK as the first wave in their localization process.

 Our must-have list includes FIGS+ZH+PT+RU.
 And here’s why.